FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 proteins mediating photosynthesis and protein metabolism from depths of 20 to 200 m below the ocean surface.
-The samples for metaproteomic analyses were collected from 7 locations in the tropical North Pacific ocean along 150 W from 18 N of the equator between October 1, 2011 and October 25, 2011 during the voyage of the R/V Kilo Moana MetZyme cruise [@rollingdecktorepositoryCruiseKM1128RV2015]; original datasets in the Biological and Chemical Oceanography Data Management Office (BCO-DMO) repository [@saitoPeptidesTheirSpectral2018].
+The samples for metaproteomic analyses were collected from 7 locations in the tropical North Pacific Ocean along 150 W from 18 N of the equator between October 1, 2011 and October 25, 2011 during the voyage of the R/V Kilo Moana MetZyme expedition [@rollingdecktorepositoryCruiseKM1128RV2015]; original datasets in the Biological and Chemical Oceanography Data Management Office (BCO-DMO) repository (https://www.bco-dmo.org/project/2236) [@saitoPeptidesTheirSpectral2018].
 Oxygen concentration levels at the location of sampling were recorded.
 The methodology for sample collection and peptide analysis are described by Saito *et al*.
 [@saitoMultipleNutrientStresses2014; @saitoNeedlesBlueSea2015].

-## MetaProteomics bioinformatic analyses {.unnumbered}
+## Metaproteomics bioinformatic analyses {.unnumbered}

-Metaproteomic datasets were obtained from the KM1128 entry in the BCO-DMO database [@saitoPeptidesTheirSpectral2018] accessed via the OPP in June 2019.
-Datasets contained: i) Peptide sequences and sample identification (ID) number; ii) Sample ID number, station, depth in meters below the surface the sample was collected at, best-hit BLASTP protein and species annotation and the corresponding Uniprot Entry number for the identified proteins; iii) Sample station depth and [O~2~].\
+Metaproteomic datasets were obtained from the KM1128 entry in the BCO-DMO repository [@saitoPeptidesTheirSpectral2018] accessed via the OPP in June 2019 at https://www.bco-dmo.org/dataset-deployment/730728.
+This dataset included biomass in the 0.2 to 3.0 micron size fractionated filter size as described in Saito *et al*. [@saitoMultipleNutrientStresses2014] where *Prochlorococcus* is found.
+Datasets contained: i) Protein sequences and sample identification (ID) number; ii) Sample ID number, station, depth in meters below the surface the sample was collected at, best-hit BLASTP protein and species annotation and the corresponding Uniprot Entry number for the identified proteins; iii) Sample station depth and [O~2~].\
-The depth and [O~2~] were joined to peptide sequence and BLASTP annotations by ID number, depth and station using *tidyverse* package [@R-tidyverse] running under R v4.1.3 and RStudio v2023.06.0 [@RStudio].
+The depth and [O~2~] (also from BCO-DMO at https://www.bco-dmo.org/dataset/646115/) were joined to protein sequence and BLASTP annotations by ID number, depth and station using *tidyverse* package [@R-tidyverse] running under R v4.1.3 and RStudio v2023.06.0 [@RStudio].
-The resulting merged dataset was filtered for those *Prochlorococcus* peptides, detected from 0 to 300 m below the surface, annotated as a subunit of *Prochlorococcus* chlorophyll binding proteins (Pcb);
+The resulting merged dataset was filtered for those *Prochlorococcus* protein, detected from 0 to 300 m below the surface, annotated as a subunit of *Prochlorococcus* chlorophyll binding proteins (Pcb);
 Photosystem II (PSII); Cytochrome b~6~f (Cytb~6~f); Photosystem I (PSI);
 NADPH Dehydrogenase (NDH); Plastoquinol Terminal Oxidase (PTOX);